 - Preheat oven to 400 F degrees.
 Spray a baking sheet with cooking spray.

-In a medium bowl toss together the chickpeas with the smoked paprika, cumin and garlic powder.
+In a medium bowl toss together the chickpeas with the smoked paprika, cumin, garlic powder, salt and pepper.
 Make sure each chickpea is covered in spices.
 Spread the chickpeas in an even layer over the prepared baking sheet.

 - Roast the chickpeas in the oven for about 20 to 30 minutes or until dry and crispy on the outside.

 - Meanwhile place the cauliflower florets in a food processor and pulse until mixture resembles the texture of rice.
 You will probably have to do this in a couple batches.
 Place in a bowl and set aside.

 - In a medium bowl combine the cumin, garam masala, salt, turmeric and cayenne pepper.
 Add the chicken pieces and toss and make sure each chicken piece is coated in the spice mixture.

 - In a large wok or skillet heat 1 tbsp of the olive oil over medium hight heat.
 Add the minced garlic and ginger and cook for 10 seconds.
 Add the chicken to the wok and cook for about 5 to 6 minutes or until the chicken is no longer pink and starts to brown a bit.
 Stir as necessary to make sure the chicken cooks on all sides.